 Schools of Innovation

-In a designated school of innovation participating in a district of innovation application and plan, the council may request a waiver from KRS 160.345 or specific provisions within that statute by conducting a vote as set out in KRS 160.107.
+In a designated School of Innovation participating in a District of Innovation application and plan, the council may request a waiver from KRS 160.345 or specific provisions within that statute by conducting a vote as set out in KRS 160.107.

-The school council shall be responsible for conducting a vote to determine if the school shall be an applicant as a school of innovation in the District’s application for district of innovation status and to approve the school’s plan of innovation before it is submitted to the District.
+The school council shall vote and be responsible for conducting a vote to determine if the school shall be an applicant as a School of Innovation in the District’s application for District of Innovation status and to approve the school’s plan of innovation before it is submitted to the District.
 The vote shall be taken by secret ballot among eligible employees as defined in KRS 160.107.
 At least seventy percent (70%) of those casting votes in the affirmative shall be required before the school requests to be included in the District’s plan and to approve the school’s plan of innovation.

 References: